Canada. Much of the country is uninhabited, winters here are notorious, and the entire country has a reputation for being super polite.

 Being physically active and outdoors is a staple of the Canadian lifestyle.
 Can you imagine, if you live in Calgary, in winter, you can commute to work by skating on channels?

-Canadians also embrace multiculturalism in a way their American neighbours haven’t quite managed.
+Canadians also embrace multiculturalism in a way their American neighbors haven’t quite managed.

-Many of Canada’s biggest cities have thriving neighbourhoods for different cultures, but rather than staying isolated, you’ll find traces of different nationalities and traditions everywhere.
+Many of Canada’s biggest cities have thriving neighborhoods for different cultures, but rather than staying isolated, you’ll find traces of different nationalities and traditions everywhere.

-Canadians are generally very welcoming of new cultures, meaning you should invite your neighbours to celebrate their holidays and festivals and eat their food.
+Canadians are generally very welcoming of new cultures, meaning you should invite your neighbors to celebrate their holidays and festivals and eat their food.